hansemro/innova1_notes/README.md

 - Uncertainty in Host PCIe connectivity to FPGA
 - Uncertainty in SFP connectivity to FPGA
 - Vivado license required for synthesis and implementation

+## Disclaimer

+I am not responsible for any damage caused by any material in this repo nor is Nvidia/Mellanox.
+If you choose to use any material in this repo and brick your card do not expect Nvidia/Mellanox to repair, replace, or service your card as your warranty may be void.